The Annual Travel to Work Survey takes place over a 2-week period each March, across Bath & North East Somerset, Bristol, and South Gloucestershire.

 The 2026 Travel to Work Survey launches on Monday 9 March and will remain open until Sunday 22 March.

-We will be running a webinar in January 2026 for organisations to find out more about the survey and answer any questions.
-The webinar will be held on two separate dates (you only need attend one):
+We ran a webinar in January 2026 for organisations to find out more about the survey and ask questions.

 The survey has been running for over 15 years and in 2025 more than 20,000 people completed the survey.
 This annual survey helps us to understand changes in commuting and working patterns and builds up a robust dataset of how people are travelling to work, across the region.
 It also provides an opportunity for employees to tell us about their travel choices, barriers to travel and provide wider feedback on travel and transport in the area.